Refined nuclear magnetic dipole moment of rhenium: $^{185}$Re and $^{187}$Re: Results and discussion

-The total uncertainty ($\delta$) of the present calculation of shielding constant can be estimated as a square root of the sum of squares of electronic correlation calculation uncertainty ($\delta_{\rm el. corr.}$), basis set uncertainty ($\delta_{\rm BS}$), Gaunt effects inclusion uncertainty ($\delta_{\rm G}$), finite nuclear magnetization distribution uncertainty ($\delta_{\rm FMD}$), quantum electrodynamics ($\delta_{\rm QED}$), uncertainty due to geometry structure uncertainty ($\delta_{\rm geom}$) and solvent effects uncertainty ($\delta_{\rm sol}$):
+The total uncertainty ($\delta$) of the present calculation of shielding constant can be estimated as a square root of the sum of squares of electronic correlation calculation uncertainty ($\delta_{\rm el. corr.}$), basis set uncertainty ($\delta_{\rm BS}$), Gaunt interaction effects inclusion uncertainty ($\delta_{\rm G}$), finite nuclear magnetization distribution uncertainty ($\delta_{\rm FMD}$), quantum electrodynamics ($\delta_{\rm QED}$), uncertainty due to geometry structure uncertainty ($\delta_{\rm geom}$) and solvent effects uncertainty ($\delta_{\rm sol}$):

-The electronic correlation calculation uncertainty $\delta_{\rm el. corr.}$ can be estimated as a contribution of perturbative triple cluster amplitudes given in Table \ref{ShieldCalc} in the ``TZTZ/108e-CCSD(T) - 108e-CCSD'' line, i.e. $\delta_{\rm el. corr.}=350$ ppm.
-We have also calculated the contribution of perturbative triple cluster amplitudes within the DZDZ basis set for all electrons, i.e. we have calculated the difference of shielding constants calculated within the DZDZ/108e-CCSD(T) and DZDZ/108e-CCSD approaches.
-This contribution, 355~ppm, reproduces the perturbative triple cluster amplitudes given in Table \ref{ShieldCalc} for the TZTZ basis set, 350~ppm, with high accuracy.
-This suggests a small contribution of the interference effect between high-order correlation effects and basis set size (basis set size uncertainty is discussed below).
-Note, that the stated uncertainty $\delta_{\rm el. corr.}$ seems to be a rather conservative one taking into account that the estimated contribution of higher-order correlation effects (beyond the considered CCSD(T) approximation), calculated within the CCSDT approach (see the ``DZDZ/24e-CCSDT - 24e-CCSD(T)'' line in Table \ref{ShieldCalc}) is several times smaller than $\delta_{\rm el. corr.}$.
+Uncertainty of the calculated electronic correlation effect $\delta_{\rm el. corr.}$ can be estimated as the contribution of the perturbative triple cluster amplitudes given in Table \ref{ShieldCalc} in the line ``TZTZ/108e-CCSD(T) - 108e-CCSD'', i.e. $\delta_{\rm el. corr.}=$350 ppm.
+For a more detailed analysis of this contribution, we also calculated it within the smaller DZDZ basis set, i.e. calculated the difference between shielding constants calculated using the DZDZ/108e-CCSD(T) and DZDZ/108e-CCSD approaches.
+The calculated value, 355~ppm, reproduces with high accuracy the contribution of perturbative triple clusters amplitudes within the TZTZ basis set given above, 350~ppm.
+This suggests a small contribution from the interference effect between the high-order correlation effects defined by perturbative triple amplitudes and the size of the basis set (the uncertainty associated with the size of the basis set itself is discussed below).
+Note that the indicated uncertainty $\delta_{\rm el. corr.}$ seems to be quite conservative, given that the estimate of the contribution of higher-order correlation effects (outside the considered CCSD(T) approximation) calculated within the framework of the CCSDT approach (see ``DZDZ/24e-CCSDT - 24e-CCSD(T)'' line in Table \ref{ShieldCalc} and description in section~\ref{ShieldCalc}) is several times smaller than $\delta_{\rm el. corr.}$.

-The uncertainty $\delta_{\rm FMD}$ of the calculated value of the finite nuclear magnetization distribution contribution (-73 ppm) can be estimated as 30\% (see below the H-data analysis) of the value of this contribution, i.e. $\delta_{\rm FMD}=22$ ppm.